-You found a house you can afford, your offer was accepted, and you’re headed to closing.
+You found a home you can afford, your offer was accepted, and you’re headed to closing.
 Congrats!
-That’s great news.
+You’re in the home stretch.

 Now all you have to do is figure out what “closing” actually is and you’ll be on your way to homeownership.

 You’ve probably assumed that, as the name implies, it’s the end of your homebuying process, meaning you’ll get the keys and title for your new home.
 Closing is also when you officially receive your mortgage from the bank.

 (However, it’s not necessarily your move-in date.
 That was decided in your purchase agreement.)

 Closing usually takes place about 30 to 60 days after your offer is accepted, aka when you went into contract.